 What is the Water Quality in Anderson, Indiana?

-Compared to other US cities over 50,000, Anderson water quality ranks in the middle range for contamination excluding Lead.
+Compared to other US cities, Anderson water quality ranks in the middle range for contamination excluding Lead.

 Most of their 24 contaminants have cancer-causing attributes.

 - Arsenic is at extremely high levels: 181x health guidelines.

 - Radium is also at very high levels: 13x health guidelines.

 Let’s look closer at what’s in Anderson water.

 Here are the main 5 chemical compounds in your water and what health issues they can potentially cause: